 Prioritizing Local Coverage

 Upstate Concierge Medicine is led by Dr. Michael Bibighaus and Algozzine, two experienced emergency room providers who use their experience from national telemedicine company SwiftMD, to focus on the local Albany health scene.
 They provide on-call telemedicine to workers at 90 companies in the Albany area and the Northeast.
-That includes employees at Pioneer Bank, Northern Rivers Family Services and dozens more through East Greenbush-based insurance broker Rose & Kiernan Inc.’s private health insurance exchange.
+That includes employees at Pioneer Bank, Northern Rivers Family Services, and dozens more through East Greenbush-based insurance broker Rose & Kiernan Inc.’s private health insurance exchange.

-Upstate Concierge believes that care providers with intimate knowledge of the local businesses are more valuable, than, say an outside physician—“local doctors with emergency training are better equipped to handle a remote, electronic visit with the parent of a feverish toddler or an accountant with a sinus infection than a physician from outside the region.”
+United Concierge believes that care providers with intimate knowledge of the local businesses are more valuable, than, say an outside physician—“local doctors with emergency training are better equipped to handle a remote, electronic visit with the parent of a feverish toddler or an accountant with a sinus infection than a physician from outside the region.”

-“It’s the fact that our local doctors know the primary care doctors, we’re willing to work with the individual organization, the individual patient to collaborate on providing the best care,” said Upstate Concierge Medicine CEO Keith Algozzine.
+“It’s the fact that our local doctors know the primary care doctors, we’re willing to work with the individual organization, the individual patient to collaborate on providing the best care,” said United Concierge Medicine CEO Keith Algozzine.
 “We’re trying to fill in the gaps … The real savings and the real quality comes from appropriate care at the appropriate place.”

-Telemedicine doesn’t just help manage patient load.
+Telemedicine doesn’t just help manage the patient load.
 By providing an electronic way to provide patient care, it reduces the frequency of in-house encounters, therefore saving time and costs.
 Less in-house patient encounters equate to reduced costs for everyone.
 Telemedicine also provides health care employees potential savings as they can spend more time at work.
 Employees, who by then have intimate knowledge of telemedicine, can use it themselves and with their families.

 Continued Growth with Telemedicine

-Already in 2016, 90 companies offer Upstate Concierge Medicine’s telemedicine service to their employees, up from 25 companies in 2015.
+Already in 2016, 90 companies offer United Concierge Medicine’s telemedicine service to their employees, up from 25 companies in 2015.
 The telemedicine service is staffed by local health care providers who also work at emergency rooms in the area.

 Both Upstate’s founders, Bibighaus and Algozzine work in local emergency rooms.